SavvyWombat/caxton/README.md

 You can create different environment configurations, for example `.env.prod`.

+The default environment when building is `dev`.

-Caxton will also look for additional configuration in `caxton.json`.
+Caxton will also look for additional configuration in `caxton.json` and `caxton.{environment}.json`.
 The various options are covered in the relevant sections below.

 ### Building with Caxton